Multiplicative structures of the immaculate basis of non-commutative symmetric functions: Introduction

 The goal of this paper is to further develop the immaculate basis of $\Nsym$.
-In Section \ref{catfish} we give the symmetric function results which we intend to emulate in $\Nsym$.
-Section \ref{oldcookie} is a brief introduction to $\Nsym$ and the immaculate basis.
-Section \ref{bananapeel} gives an expansion of the non-commutative Pieri rule (Theorem \ref{thm:Pieri}) to ribbon shapes (Theorem \ref{slime}).
-In Section \ref{sec:mnrule}, we prove a non-commutative version of the Murghahan-Nakayama rule (Theorem \ref{waffle}) and in Section \ref{sec:dualmnrule} we give a dual notion on the quasi-symmetric functions (Corollary 6.2).
-In Section \ref{sec:LRimm} we give our non-commutative analogue of the Littlewood-Richardson rule (Theorem \ref{ImmLRrule}) and discover a relation of Littlewood-Richardson coefficients (Corollary \ref{cor:newsym}) that is not easily deduced from the commutative case.
-We finish the section with geometric descriptions of our non-commutative Littlewood-Richardson coefficients.
+The paper is organized as follows.
+In Section~\ref{catfish} we review the symmetric function theory that we intend to emulate in $\Nsym$.
+In Section~\ref{oldcookie} we present a brief introduction to $\Nsym$ and the immaculate basis.
+In Section~\ref{bananapeel} we describe an extension of the Pieri rule for immaculate functions (Theorem \ref{thm:Pieri}) to ribbon shapes (Theorem \ref{slime}).
+In Section~\ref{sec:mnrule} we prove a version of the Murnaghan-Nakayama rule (Theorem \ref{waffle}) for the immaculate functions.
+In Section~\ref{sec:dualmnrule} we deduce a dual version of our Murnaghan-Nakayama rule (Corollary 6.2).
+In Section~\ref{sec:LRimm} we formulate and prove an analogue of the Littlewood-Richardson rule for immaculate functions (Theorem \ref{ImmLRrule}) and discover a relation amongst Littlewood-Richardson coefficients for Schur functions (Corollary \ref{cor:newsym}) that is not easily deduced from the theory of symmetric functions.
+Finally, in Section~\ref{niceass} we provide a geometric interpretation of the immaculate Littlewood-Richardson coefficients as the number of integer points inside certain polytopes.